hraberg/akeem/README.md

   * + R7RS `case`, `when` and `unless`.
 * Basic support for `define-syntax` / `syntax-rules` and `quasiquote`.
 * NaN-boxed 32-bit integers and 64-bit doubles
-* Function application up to 6 arguments.
+* Function application up to 6 named arguments with varargs support.
 * TCO for calls in tail position across functions.
 * The bootstrap Scheme code is embedded in the executable.
 * Mark and Sweep GC.